Pros and Cons of Biological Pest Control

 The first is a chemical treatment involving pesticides, and the other is a biological treatment.

-When we use pesticides in order to kill insects, we also target those insects which do not hurt us; if anything, they are beneficial for the environment.
+When we use pesticides in order to kill insects, we also target those insects that do not hurt us; if anything, they are beneficial for the environment.

 In case we do not want to kill those beneficial insects but only the harmful pests, biological pest control works the best.